WilliamsOz/Piscine_Python_For_Data_Science_1/README.md

 Day 1: Starting
 Exercise 00
-Exploring basic data objects
+Create and modify list, tuple and dict.

 Exercise 01
-Write a script to print time in a specific format
+Write a script to print time in a specific format.

 Exercise 02
-Exploring object types
+Exploring object types.

 Exercise 03
-All types of NULL in python
+All types of NULL in python.

 Exercise 04
-The Even and the Odd
+Create a function which print even or odd depending on number given.

 Exercise 05
 Program, with a main, which takes a single string argument and displays the sums of its upper-case characters, lower-case characters, punctuation characters, digits and spaces

 Exercise 06
-Part 1:

 Recode your own ft_filter, it should behave like the original built-in function (it should return the same thing as "print(filter.doc)"), you should use list comprehensions to recode your ft_filter.

-Part 2:

 Create a program that accepts two arguments: a string(S), and an integer(N).
 The program should output a list of words from S that have a length greater than N.

 • Words are separated from each other by space characters.